AcademySoftwareFoundation/rez/GOVERNANCE.md

 The TSC elects a Chair person, who acts as the project manager, organizing meetings and providing oversight to project administration.
 The Chair is elected by the TSC.
-The Chair also serves as the Rez representative on the Academy Software Foundation (ASWF) Technical Advisory Council (TAC).
-The chair represents the project at ASWF TAC meetings.
+The Chair may also serve as the Rez representative on the Academy Software Foundation (ASWF) Technical Advisory Council (TAC), or one may be separately elected by the TSC.
+The Rez representative will represent the project at ASWF TAC meetings.

 ### Current TSC Members

+Unless otherwise denoted with †, members of the TSC contribute to rez independent of their employer, but are listed regardless for transparency.

-* Allan Johns (chair, author) - Nvidia
+* Allan Johns (chair, author) - NVIDIA
-* Jean-Christophe Morin
-* Stephen Mackenzie
-* Thorsten Kaufmann
 * Brendan Abel - Walt Disney Imagineering
-* John Mertic - The Linux Foundation (TODO: is John a TSC member?)
+* Jean-Christophe Morin - Signiant
+* Stephen Mackenzie - NVIDIA
+* Thorsten Kaufmann - Accenture Song Content

 ### TSC Meetings